-Clinigen Group is a speciality pharmaceutical and services company.
+Clinigen is a speciality pharmaceutical and services company.
 It has three business units - Clinical Trial Services, Unlicensed Medicines and Commercial Medicines.
 Activities undertaken by these businesses include: acquiring, licencing and revitalising hospital-only critical care medicines; and providing patient access to its own or other pharmaceutical companies' products, whether to meet unmet medical needs or for use in clinical trials.
 The company has grown rapidly since its IPO in 2012, both organically and through targeted acquisitions.
 In April 2015 it acquired Idis, a peer, for £225m through a mixture of debt and equity and in September 2015, acquired Link Healthcare, a specialist pharmaceutical and medical business focused on the Asia, Africa and Australasia region.
-We believe the cash flow characteristics are underappreciated which should see the company de-gear rapidly over the next two years.
+In September 2017, Clinigen acquired Quantum Pharma and in 2018, it acquired CSM and iQone.
+We believe the cash flow characteristics are underappreciated.
 The company has a leading position in a multi-year growth market.
-Funds managed by the Investment Manager hold c.3% of the company's equity.
+Funds managed by the Investment Manager currently hold approximately 2% of the company's equity.

-EMIS Group is a specialist healthcare software and services provider.
+EMIS is a specialist healthcare software and services provider.
 It is the UK market leader in the provision of electronic patient records for GPs, with a 55% market share, and over 80% of total revenues are recurring.
 It also supplies electronic patient records to other healthcare organisations including community pharmacies, community and mental health trusts and accident & emergency departments.
 With solutions across every major healthcare setting, we believe EMIS is uniquely positioned to benefit from the NHS's connected care strategy.
-During the reporting period, the company announced additional investment into Patient, an online platform with 18 million unique monthly users to provide high quality healthcare information and solutions.
+The company is continuing to develop Patient, an online platform with 18 million unique monthly users to provide high quality healthcare information and solutions.
 EMIS is highly cash generative with a strong balance sheet providing future opportunity.
-Funds managed by the Investment Manager currently hold c.4% of the company's equity.
+Funds managed by the Investment Manager currently hold approximately 1% of the company's equity.

-Equiniti Group is a business services company providing administration, processing payments services and technology products typically to FTSE 350 companies and large public sector organisations.
+Equiniti is a business services company providing administration, processing payments services and technology products typically to FTSE 350 companies.
 It is one of the three main share registrars for UK quoted companies.
 It administers company benefits schemes and share savings schemes.
 It also provides software and services to help manage the administration of company and public sector pension funds.
 We believe the business has a strong combination of stable, long-term repeatable non-discretionary corporate services alongside offering technology based solutions to growing regulatory requirements.
 The business was founded with the buyout of Lloyds TSB Share Registrars by private equity house Advent International in 2007.
 Following the buyout the company added to its product and service capability through a number of targeted acquisitions.
 The company IPO'd in October 2015.
 Whilst it was well invested under private equity ownership, there are significant medium to long term opportunities through rationalising its UK office footprint as well as offshoring more activities to its base in India.
 Together with moderate organic growth we believe that the company has the potential to deliver high single digit/low double digit earnings growth, which should not be significantly impacted by the broad market cycle.
 Despite its quality, the company trades at a moderate rating.
-The recently announced acquisition of Wells Fargo's Share Services business in North America is a positive development in our view.
-Funds managed by the Investment Manager currently hold c.5% of the company's equity.
+The company has recently established a North American presence through EQ USA which provides entry to the world's largest capital market and significant long term opportunities for the business.
+Funds managed by the Investment Manager currently hold approximately 6% of the company's equity.